marziosala/marziosala.github.io/_posts/2023-04-01-volatility-surface-generator.md

 scaled_surfaces_test = scaler.transform(surfaces_test)
 ```

 As baseline we use [principal component analysis](https://en.wikipedia.org/wiki/Principal_component_analysis), or PCA.
 A few components are enough to take into account almost all variance, so we set of 9 components.
 The method as implemented by `scikit-learn` is extremely simple and fast.
+Even if the results of the PCA aren't exceptionally good, its simplicity, speed and numerical robustness make it a very good baseline.

 ```python
 from sklearn.decomposition import PCA
 ```

+PCA requires vectors, not matrices, therefore we need to flatten the data by lumping together the second and third dimensions.

 ```python